PLAN8VR/Bot-Tracker/README.md

 The addon clears out any dtatbase entries older than 30 days.

-To Install, Download everything, put it into a zip folder, and install as usual with wordpress.
+To Install, Download "as zip", and install as usual with wordpress.